As I’ve talked about in many of my recent posts, building your email list is critical and should be the #1 task for your business.

 Instead, you can have them text in a keyword to your LeadDigits number.
 They will immediately receive a text back asking them to join your list.

 It’s a awesome alternative way to get people to join your list.
-Not only is it great for offline situations, but it’s also effective in other mediums where you can embed your LeadDigits number like Youtube videos or even whitepapers.
+Not only is it great for offline situations, but it’s also effective in other situations where you can embed your LeadDigits number in places like Youtube videos or whitepapers.

 LeadPages also offers one of the most best affiliate programs out there.
 It pays out 30% recurring commissions on all sales you make.